alnew/UW_volunteers_2019/README.md

 # Download Code for Tool:
 ## Step 1: Download File from GitHub
 - Make sure you are on the https://github.com/alnew/UW_volunteers page
-- Click Clone or Download button (it's green, near the top)
+- Click the "Clone or download" button (it's green, near the top)
-- Click Download Zip
+- Click "Download Zip" (it's blue)
 - Put the UW_volunteers-master.zip file on your Desktop
 - Unzip the file and put the UW_volunteers-master file on the Desktop